raspberrypilearning/parent-detector/worksheet.md

 Follow the instructions [here](http://www.raspberrypi.org/camera-module-setup/) to set up and test the camera module.
 Stop once you have successfully used a few of the example commands.

 Next, if you have it, set up the camera mount.
+This will enable you to aim the camera at the right part of the room.

 If you have not done so already, test the camera is working using the following command: